cryptometrics/cql/coinbase/README.md

 		ws 			= coinbase.NewProductWebsocket(conn)
 	)

+	// initialize the ticker object to channel product messages ticker := ws.Ticker("ETH-USD")

-	// initialize the ticker object, this will start go routine that passes
+	// StartStream this will start go routine that passes product messages
-	// product messages concerning ETH-USD currency pair to a channel on the
+	// concerning ETH-USD currency pair to a channel on the ticker struct. ticker.StartStream()
-	// ticker struct.
-	ticker := ws.Ticker("ETH-USD")
 	go func() {

 		// Next we range over the product message channel and print the product